prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

    (c) when a period is expressed as one month or a certain number of months, it shall expire in the relevant subsequent month on the day which has the same number as the day on which the said event occurred.
 If the relevant subsequent month has no day with the same n umber, the period shall expire on the last day of that month;

-   (d) when a period is expressed as one week or a certain number of weeks, it shall expire in the relevant subsequent week on the day having the same name as the day on which the said event occurr ed;
+   (d) when a period is expressed as one week or a certain number of weeks, it shall expire in the relevant subsequent week on the day having the same name as the day on which the said event occurred;

    (e) day shall mean a calendar day unless expressed as a working day;

-   (f) calendar days shall include official holidays of the Contracting Member State in which the division or the seat of the central division  or its section  concerned or the Court of Ap peal is located, Saturdays  and Sundays ;
+   (f) calendar days shall include official holidays of the Contracting Member State in which the division or the seat of the central division or its section concerned or the Court of Appeal is located, Saturdays and Sundays;

-   (g) working days shall not include official holidays of the Contracting Member State in which the division or the seat of the central division or its section concerned or the Court of Appeal is located, Saturdays and  Sundays ;
+   (g) working days shall not include official holidays of the Contracting Member State in which the division or the seat of the central division or its section concerned or the Court of Appeal is located, Saturdays and Sundays;

    (h) periods shall not be suspended during the judicial vacations.

 ###### Rule 301 - Automatic extension of periods

-1. If a period expires on a Saturday, Sunday or official holiday of the Contracting Member State in which the division or the seat of the central division  or its section  concerned or the Court of Appeal is located, it shall be extended until the end of the fi rst following working day.
+1. If a period expires on a Saturday, Sunday or official holiday of the Contracting Member State in which the division or the seat of the central division or its section concerned or the Court of Appeal is located, it shall be extended until the end of the first following working day.

 2. Paragraph 1 shall apply mutatis mutandis if documents filed in electronic form cannot be received by the Court.

 ### CHAPTER  6 - PARTIES TO PROCEEDINGS